issagomesdev/saire/README.md

 #   DB_HOST=127.0.0.1
 #   REDIS_HOST=127.0.0.1

-# Create an empty database matching your .env DB_* variables, then run
+# Create an empty database, then run
 # migrations + seeders — this populates the whole site (menus, pages,
 # categories, ~150 publications and ~100 galleries with real sample
 # photos from database/fake_media/) in one reproducible step.
 See